 This has been his M.O. for a while though.
 Whether it’s acting like his legs don’t work in order to trick a bus matron into literally pushing him up and down the steps or collapsing to floor halfway across the street because he just isn’t feeling the whole “walking” thing anymore, Lucas has found his way out of certain situations.

 Getting a case of the sleepies isn’t his only trick.
 He will often become overly a lovey-dovey at the sight of work he doesn’t want to do.
 Flash cards?
 Oh, daddy, how can I do those when I all I want to do is hug you and giggle.
 Don’t you want to hug your boy, poppa.
 Poppa, can you hear me…?

-He’s my guy, so of course I give in…momentarily.
+He’s my guy, so of course, I give in…momentarily.
 But, then we return to our work.
 He scowls like an unmasked carnival villain in Scooby Doo and reluctantly does his work.
-His teacher has gotten more than a few baby elephant Flipgrids, but he she gets them.
-And Lucas, he suddenly has all the energy in the world.
+His teacher has gotten more than a few baby elephant Flipgrids, but she gets them.
+And Lucas suddenly has all the energy in the world.

 They said he would never understand, but he’s showing me every day that he understands much more than we ever dreamed possible.
 Ironically, it’s his attempts to get out of showing me what he can do that have shown me the most.